TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/Index.rst

 .. include:: ../Includes.txt

 ====================
-Installation & Setup
+Installation & setup
 ====================

 To follow this documentation, we assume you have TYPO3 up-and-running.

-Check out the "Installation & Upgrade Guide" for how to :ref:`setup a TYPO3 installation with Composer <t3install:install-via-composer>`
+Check out the "Installation & upgrade guide" for how to :ref:`setup a TYPO3 installation with Composer <t3install:install-via-composer>`

-The System extension **extbase** and **fluid** are required.
+The system extension **extbase** and **fluid** are required.

-Extension Builder
+Extension builder
 =================

-Extension Key: extension_builder
+Extension key: extension_builder

 The `Extension Builder <https://extensions.typo3.org/extension/extension_builder>`__ helps you build and manage your Extbase